ighorpi/dialogflow-discord/README.md

 The project requires [Node.js](https://nodejs.org/) v4+ to run.

-Install the dependencies and start the server.
+Install the dependencies and start the app.

 ```sh
 $ cd dialogflow-discord